Document processing pipeline

 One pipeline.

-Pull recording packets in from any source, clean and OCR every page, classify and extract instrument-level data with AI, staple into formatted transmissions, and deliver to any title plant.
-Same pipeline runs as full automation, or as a first-pass extractor in front of your existing keying team.
+Pull recording packets from any source, clean and OCR every page, and extract instrument-level data with an engine that verifies its own work: every field scored and cited, every batch shipped with a report of exactly what to review.
+Most go-forward batches post the same day, as full automation or as a first-pass in front of your keying team.

 app.titletools.io · batch processing